Skip to main content

 • Only NAS activity (SMB and NFS protocols) is included.
 S3 activity is not supported in this release.

 • The report includes a maximum of 2,000 events, sorted by most recent first.
-If the user has more than 2,000 events in the last 24 hours, only the most recent 2,000 will be returned.
+If the user has more than 2,000 events in the last 24 hours, the system returns only the most recent 2,000.

 • For access to the full activity history, use the Easy Auditor feature directly.